JerBouma/FinanceDatabase/README.md

 | **Call for Contributors to the FinanceDatabase**    |
 |:------------------------------------------------------:|
 | The **FinanceDatabase** serves the role of providing anyone with any type of financial product categorization entirely for free.
-To be able to achieve this, the FinanceDatabase relies on involvement from the community to add, edit and remove tickers over time.
-This is made easy enough that anyone, even with a lack of coding experience can contribute because of the usage of CSV files that can be manually edited with ease.
+To achieve this, the FinanceDatabase relies on community involvement to add, edit, and remove tickers over time.
+This is made easy enough that anyone, even those with a lack of coding experience, can contribute because of the use of CSV files that can be manually edited with ease.
 **I'd like to invite you to go to the [Contributing Guidelines](https://github.com/JerBouma/FinanceDatabase/blob/main/CONTRIBUTING.md) to understand how you can help.
 Thank you!** |

 As a private investor, the sheer amount of information that can be found on the internet is rather daunting.
-Trying to understand what type of companies or ETFs are available is incredibly challenging with there being millions of companies and derivatives available on the market.
-Sure, the most traded companies and ETFs can quickly be found simply because they are known to the public (for example, Microsoft, Tesla, S&P500 ETF or an All-World ETF).
+Trying to understand what types of companies or ETFs are available is incredibly challenging, with millions of companies and derivatives available on the market.
+Sure, the most traded companies and ETFs can quickly be found simply because they are known to the public (for example, Microsoft, Tesla, S&P 500 ETF, or an All-World ETF).
 However, what else is out there is often unknown.

 **This database tries to solve that**.
-It features 300.000+ symbols containing Equities, ETFs, Funds, Indices, Currencies, Cryptocurrencies and Money Markets.
-It therefore allows you to obtain a broad overview of sectors, industries, types of investments and much more.
+It features 300,000+ symbols containing Equities, ETFs, Funds, Indices, Currencies, Cryptocurrencies, and Money Markets.
+It therefore allows you to obtain a broad overview of sectors, industries, types of investments, and much more.

-The aim of this database is explicitly _not_ to provide up-to-date fundamentals or stock data as those can be obtained with ease (with the help of this database) by using the [Finance Toolkit 🛠️](https://github.com/JerBouma/FinanceToolkit).
-Instead, it gives insights into the products that exist in each country, industry and sector and gives the most essential information about each product.
-With this information, you can analyse specific areas of the financial world and/or find a product that is hard to find.
-See for examples on how you can combine this database, and the earlier mentioned packages the section [Usage](#usage).
+The aim of this database is explicitly _not_ to provide up-to-date fundamentals or stock data, as those can be obtained with ease (with the help of this database) by using the [Finance Toolkit 🛠️](https://github.com/JerBouma/FinanceToolkit).
+Instead, it gives insights into the products that exist in each country, industry, and sector and provides the most essential information about each product.
+With this information, you can analyze specific areas of the financial world and/or find a product that is hard to find.
+For examples of how you can combine this database with the earlier mentioned packages, see the [Usage](#usage) section.

 Some key statistics of the database: